johanhalse/musculus/README.md

 The `TestApplication` singleton works like the `Application` you use in production, but sets up a [jsdom](https://github.com/jsdom/jsdom) window for you to play around in.
 It's very fast and doesn't require any fiddling with headless browsers.
 The `assert` class is passed along from [node](https://nodejs.org/api/assert.html#assert), and extended with a `contains` function you can use to check your application's markup.
 There's also a handy `click` convenience function as demonstrated above, and a more generic `TestApplication.fire(event, element)` function you can use for other HTML events.

 We might need more functions going forward, but between jsdom and teenytest there's a lot of depth already.
+Musculus supplies the glue and lets you set up your test environment quickly and easily.

 ## Contributing